timurrrr/RaceChronoDiyBleDevice/can_db/mazda_mx5_nc.md

 Brake percentage | `min(0.2*(bytesToInt(raw, 0, 2)-102),100)` | this is an alternative to get brake percentage.
 When not pressed the value is 102, after braking and releasing it goes briefly down to 99 so you may see slightly negative percentage.
 Digital | `bitsToUint(raw,17,1)/2` | 0-1 value

-## PID 0x090
+## CAN ID 0x090

 Update frequency: 100 times per second.

 `0x090` WIP.
 Probably related to accelerations.
-This PID is available only in cars with DSC module, so all cars from 2007 onwards.
+This CAN ID is available only in cars with DSC module, so all cars from 2007 onwards.

 Byte | Meaning